Graham Yallop: South African rebel tours

-He played better the following year when he was no longer the vice-captain of the side, scoring 552 runs at an average of 61.33, with a top score of 182.
+He played better the following year when he was no longer the vice-captain of the team, scoring 552 runs at an average of 61.33, with a top score of 182.
 He played one test scoring 36 and 26.

 Yallop later said he had "mixed emotions" about the rebel tours.
 "Knowing now what it was like there, there were certain things they kept from us, certain things we weren't meant to see but did.
 But hindsight is a wonderful thing, isn't it?
 Certainly we enjoyed it while we were there.
 But reflecting on it, there's mixed emotions.
 Disappointing thing, politics."
 At the time Australian Prime Minister Bob Hawke was highly critical of the tour, saying that "I and this government will not change our view about that obnoxious system of apartheid.
 We will not change our position as to it being not right for people to collect themselves and deem themselves an Australian team, to give aid and comfort to that regime in South Africa… which is so blatantly and desperately seeking international legitimacy via the medium of apparent international competition."
 Hawke called the players "traitors" whilst others labelled them "mercenaries and pariahs".

 After two seasons in South Africa, Yallop returned to the relative obscurity of district cricket in Melbourne, playing for the South Melbourne and Ringwood clubs.
 He never played first-class cricket again: the majority of the rebel tourists were embraced by their old states but not the Victorians.
 Yallop says they were "shunned by the Victorian Cricket Association...
 We knew the VCA wouldn't pick us.
 It was disappointing, we could've given a lot to the game at that stage; we weren't that old.
 But we were certainly shunned by the association."